 MDS Item Description I4300 Aphasia* I4500 CVA, TIA, or Stroke I4900 Hemiplegia or Hemiparesis I5500 Traumatic Brain Injury I8000 Laryngeal Cancer I8000 Apraxia* I8000 Dysphagia* I8000 ALS I8000 Oral Cancers I8000 Speech and Language Deficits* O0100E2 Tracheostomy Care While a Resident O0100F2 Ventilator or Respirator While a Resident

-The treatment diagnosis that are denoted with the * will need to be identified by a trained Speech Language Pathologist.
-The SLP will then need to have the skill set to identify the condition, describe the extent, outline the proper plan of care, and provide supportive documentation.
+The treatment diagnosis that is denoted with the * will need to be identified by a trained Speech-Language Pathologist.
+The SLP will then need to have the skill set to identify the condition, describe the extent, outline the proper plan of care, and provide supporting documentation.

-Accurately coding all of the appropriate SLP related comorbidities,will help the interdisciplinary team understand the needs of the resident, butalso positively impact level of reimbursement.
-Depending of geographic area, proper coding of move a resident from “SA”($16.45) to “SD” ($35.32) and this is just one area that speech will impactreimbursement under PDPM!
+Accurately coding all of the appropriate speech-related comorbidities, will help the interdisciplinary team understand the needs of the resident, but also positively impact the level of reimbursement.
+Depending on geographic area, proper coding of move a resident from “SA”($16.45) to “SD” ($35.32), and this is just one area that speech will impact reimbursement under PDPM!

 This example is at the heart of PDPM, reimbursing the SNF based on the clinical condition of the patient, not the number of minutes provided.

-The bottom line: SNFs will need to quickly and accurately identify treatment diagnosis/comorbidities to ensure that they are seeing accurate & appropriate reimbursement.
-The supportive documentation also needs to be in place to ensure payments will stand up to audit.
+SNFs will need to quickly and accurately identify treatment diagnosis/comorbidities to ensure that they are seeing accurate & appropriate reimbursement.
+The supportive documentation also needs to be in place to ensure payments will stand up to an audit.